Why are we not supporting Windows 8?

-Windows 7 is the latest version of Microsoft’s operating system for desktop and notebook computers, while Windows XP is the version of the operating system installed on all the machines managed by the ITDS department.
+Windows 8 is the latest version of Microsoft’s operating system for desktop, notebook and tablet computers, while Windows 7 is the version of the operating system installed on all the machines managed by the ITDS department.
 This naturally leads to a few questions.

-Q: Then I shouldn’t buy Windows 7 for my personal use either?
+Q: Should I buy Windows 8 for my personal use?

 A: The decision tree for personal use and institutional use are two very different things.

-Q: If I upgrade my existing machine to Windows 7 at home, will my files and programs transfer over.
+Q: If I upgrade my existing machine to Windows 7 or WIndows 8, will my files and programs transfer over.

 A: If you are an XP user, no. There is no good way to do this in any automatic manner.
 If you are a Vista user .. probably.
 Again, the Microsoft web site should be consulted for some specific “gotchas”.

-Q: If my home machine is Windows 7 and my office machine is something older, will my files be compatible from one to the other?
+Q: If my home machine is Windows 8 and my office machine is Windows 7, will my files be compatible from one to the other?

 A: Probably.
 An exact answer is difficult because it is not actually the operating system that creates the files, it’s the programs that are installed that creates them.
 If you use the same programs on all machines, the files will be compatible.

-A: Maybe; most programs compatible with Windows XP can be used with Windows 7 but older programs may not run.
+A: Maybe; most programs compatible with Windows 7 can be used with Windows 8 but older programs may not run.
 If you have older programs that are mission critical, an investigation into their compatibility is strongly advised, the Microsoft site again being the first place to go.

 A: Only by erasing everything and starting again.
 Therefore, a backup of anything you cannot lose must be done before performing an upgrade.